sabinthapa100/LHAPDF6/README.md

 **LHAPDF5 Manual**
 https://lhapdf.hepforge.org/lhapdf5/manual#tthFtNtAAB

-#tutorials are done with tut.cc name (one example) located inside "examples" subfolder of the /LHAPDF6_sabin/LHAPDF-6-5-4
+# Tutorials are done with tut.cc name (one example) located inside "examples" subfolder of the /LHAPDF/LHAPDF-6.5.4

-#installation is done in the folder /LHAPDF6_sabin/LHAPDF_install.
+# Installation is done in the folder /LHAPDF/LHAPDF_install

+# The pdf sets are downloaded (from https://lhapdf.hepforge.org/pdfsets.html) in the LHAPDF/LHAPDF_install/share/LHAPDF folder (automatically formed folder after the installation).

 To compile:
 $g++ -o ncteq15_Pb tut1.cc -L$HOME/stricklandlab/LHAPDF/LHAPDF_install/lib -lLHAPDF -I$HOME/stricklandlab/LHAPDF/LHAPDF_install/local/include

+(NOTE: For ease, go to the LHAPDF/LHAPDF-6.5.4/examples folder, and compile, otherwise you'd have to set the environment properly!)

 or
-make tut1 [but to make it errorless, we need to manually change makefile inside - need to work on it]

 %%%%%%%%%%%%
 Nano-editor: